code-finesse/0.1-template/README.md

 > Anything in this template can be edited or deleted in order to make it

+> Each template can have a project that makes it easy for others to tell how complete it is
 # Topic Name

 ## Description